Keyfactor/azurekeyvault-orchestrator/README.md

 #### Assign Permissions

-In order to be able to discover and create new Azure KeyVault certificate stores, the app principal that we created must be provided with the "KeyVault Administrator" role at the _Resource Group_ level.[^1]
+In order to be able to discover and create new Azure Keyvault certificate stores, the app principal that we created must be provided with the "Keyvault Administrator" role at the _Resource Group_ level.[^1]
 _If there are multiple resource groups that will contain Key Vaults to be managed, you should repeat for each._

 Here are the steps for assigning this role.

-1) Navigate to the Azure portal and select a resource group that will contain the KeyVaults we would like to manage.
+1) Navigate to the Azure portal and select a resource group that will contain the Keyvaults we would like to manage.
 1) Select "Access control (IAM)" from the left menu.
 1) Click "Add", then "Add Role Assignment" to create a new role assignment